Skip to main content

 • Kaiser publishes clinical guidelines — request the specific guideline used

-Upload your denial letter for free analysis.
-Lysco uses Kaiser Permanente-specific intelligence to identify weak points and draft your appeal.
+Lysco uses Kaiser Permanente-specific intelligence — denial patterns, known weaknesses, and the right contact path — to identify weak points and draft your appeal.

 Upload Your Denial — Free